Iowa Take-Home Pay Calculator

 What is Iowa's minimum wage in 2026?

 Iowa's minimum wage is $7.25/hour — the federal floor.
-Iowa has not raised its state minimum wage above the federal minimum.
-Iowa also preempts cities and counties from setting higher local minimums, so no Iowa locality can require more than $7.25/hour.
+Iowa has not raised its state minimum above the federal minimum and preempts cities and counties from setting higher local minimums.
+This means no Iowa locality can legally require wages above $7.25/hour by local ordinance.
+Iowa City, home to the University of Iowa, passed a local minimum wage ordinance that was preempted by state law in 2017 — a notable example of the state blocking local action.
+For context, neighboring Illinois mandates $15.00/hour statewide.